 Why should I study this subject?

-Film Studies provides you with the opportunity to develop your analytical, evaluative and written skills, by exploring films that range from the culturally significant artefact to box office smash.
-Critical autonomy will be developed and students will have the opportunity to demonstrate some creativity in their coursework unit.
+Film Studies provides you with the opportunity to develop your analytical, evaluative and written skills, by exploring films from a wide range of eras, movements and cultures.
+You will also have the opportunity to develop your creative skills, with access to industry standard equipment.

 What will I study?

 In Year 12 and 13 you will study:

 • Classical Hollywood and New Hollywood

 • Contemporary American mainstream cinema and indie cinema

 • Digital editing